 We value the encouragement of communication and interaction between artists themselves and reward artists who are thinking outside the discipline and are innovative in their practice.
 The Foundation prioritises art forms where we hope we can make a real difference and are responsive and open to new areas of arts practice.

-Our aims for the coming years include increasing the number of artists chosen for the awards who will make a significant contribution to the arts through our fundraising initiatives.
+Our aims for the coming years include increasing the amount we give to those chosen for the awards and who will make a significant contribution to the arts through our fundraising initiatives.
 We strive to maintain the organisation’s purpose of giving breathing space to artists and to make each and every award life changing for the recipient.

 Access and Inclusion Policy

 The Arts Foundation is committed to improving inclusion and access to the support we offer to talented artists & designers.
 We recognise that in our society, power is not held equally and that groups and individuals have been and continue to be discriminated against on many grounds including ethnicity, gender, disability, class, socio-economic group and where they live.
 The Arts Foundation also recognises that where direct or indirect discrimination occurs within the organisation, it is both morally and legally unacceptable.

 As the award scheme is not open access, it is even more important that we action an effective equality and diversity policy.
 This ensures that we consider all areas of the artistic community within the framework of the scheme setting out actions which can help its processes to be more inclusive and also ensure that it is truly a national organisation serving the interests of artists across the UK.

 We are currently taking the following actions for 2021-2022.